BMW 801: Similar designs: BMW 804 and BMW 805

-Despite producing an as successful engine, as the BMW 801, the company's designers designed similar, although more powerful and improved engines.
+Despite producing a successful engine, as the BMW 801, the company's designers designed similar, although more powerful and improved engines.
 Two of these were the BMW 804 and the BMW 805.

-The BMW 804 was similar to the BMW 801, but it had increased stroke and bore, which increased the displacement froom 41.8 liters to 45.5 liters.
+The BMW 804 was similar to the BMW 801, but it had increased stroke and bore, which increased the displacement from 41.8 liters to 45.5 liters.
 The takeoff-rating would have been 2000 PS with a single-stage supercharger.

 The BMW 805 was also similar to the BMW 801, but with a two-stage, four-speed supercharger.
 The 805 would also had increased revolutions (2900/min) and other improvements, like a new cranckcase (for the increased revs) and bigger valves.
 The takeoff-rating would have been 2400 PS with a 12000 meters critical altitude.

 None of these two engines reached production status.